 AbbVie in Focus

-AbbVie (ABBV) is headquartered in North Chicago, and is in the Medical sector.
-The stock has seen a price change of 9.54% since the start of the year.
-The drugmaker is currently shelling out a dividend of $1.18 per share, with a dividend yield of 4.87%.
-This compares to the Large Cap Pharmaceuticals industry's yield of 2.76% and the S&P 500's yield of 1.97%.
+Based in North Chicago, AbbVie (ABBV) is in the Medical sector, and so far this year, shares have seen a price change of 8.62%.
+Currently paying a dividend of $1.18 per share, the company has a dividend yield of 4.91%.
+In comparison, the Large Cap Pharmaceuticals industry's yield is 2.74%, while the S&P 500's yield is 1.81%.

-Looking at dividend growth, the company's current annualized dividend of $4.72 is up 10.3% from last year.
-In the past five-year period, AbbVie has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.75%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-AbbVie's current payout ratio is 51%.
-This means it paid out 51% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $4.72 is up 10.3% from last year.
+Over the last 5 years, AbbVie has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.75%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+AbbVie's current payout ratio is 51%, meaning it paid out 51% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 AbbVie Inc. (ABBV) : Free Stock Analysis Report